CEIR Board Members and Committee Secretaries

 In addition to his responsibilities in Roca and the CEIR Presidency, Carlos Velazquez is a member of the Board of Trustees of the We Are Water Foundation, Patron of the Barcelona School of Design and Engineering (ELISAVA) and Chairman of the European Bathroom Forum (EBF).

 Nurdan Yücel is Quality Director of Aydiner Group based mainly in the energy, industry and agriculture sectors.
-Her experience is with two members of the group, Samsun Makina Sanayi A.S. (known as SMS) and Layne Bowler A.S., both having more than 50 years of history in Turkey as the main manufacturers of DI pipes, fittings, valves and engineering pumps.
-She has been a member of the board of POMSAD (Turkish Pump and Valve Manufacturers’ Association) since 2008 and was elected as Vice President recently.
+In addition to her responsibilities in the Group, she is a member of the Board of Samsun Makina Sanayi A. S. Her experience is with two members of the group, Samsun Makina Sanayi A.S. (known as SMS) and Layne Bowler A.S., both having more than 50 years of history in Turkey as the main manufacturers of DI pipes, fittings, valves and engineering pumps.
+She has been a member of the board of POMSAD (Turkish Pump and Valve Manufacturers’ Association) since 2008 and currently she is the President of POMSAD.
 She is a chemical engineer who graduated from METU (Middle East Technical University) and also has an MS degree in manufacturing systems from Nottingham University.
 Her PhD studies on corrosion performance are coming to an end.

 Past President, Marketing & Communication Committee Chair